ostertag/UACS/export_to_pdf/README.md

+Here are instructions to convert md file to pdf

 Add this to the begin of main.md file:

----
+`---
 geometry: a4paper,vmargin=1cm
 lang: sk
----
+---`

+you can adjust margin and other values if you like

 then run with this command:
 make PANDOC_PDF_OPTIONS=--pdf-engine=lualatex